 The Wrangler is switching to a new architecture next year—which will still be body-on-frame—and that’s the platform that will underpin the pickup, as well.
-The new architecture uses a steel frame but makes more extensive use of aluminium and plastic body panels to save weight, which should pay dividends not only for the two-door and four-door Wranglers but also for the pickup.
+The new architecture uses a steel frame but makes more extensive use of aluminium and plastic body panels to save weight, which should pay dividends for the two-door and four-door Wranglers and the pickup.